baedori99/Note/docs/migrating from Quartz 3.md

 ## Things to update

 - You will need to update your deploy scripts.
-See the [[hosting]] guide for more details.
+See the [[docs/hosting]] guide for more details.
 - Ensure that your default branch on GitHub is updated from `hugo` to `v4`.
 - [[folder and tag listings|Folder and tag listings]] have also changed.
   - Folder descriptions should go under `content/<folder-name>/index.md` where `<folder-name>` is the name of the folder.